 Women Ministers in the First Century Church

 Wayne Meeks observes that the number of women ministers in the Pauline movement is “nearly equal to that of men.”
-In Romans chapter 16, twenty-nine people are mentioned; just over a third of these are women, ten in all.
+In Romans chapter 16, twenty-nine people are mentioned; at least ten of these are women.
 Moreover, two women—Phoebe and Prisca—head the list.
 Of the five named Christians in the church at Philippi, a church founded by Paul, three are women, and two are men.
 Considering what the New Testament shows us about Pauline churches, it seems that, as a general statement, Meeks is correct: Women were actively involved in churches and ventures associated with the apostle Paul in numbers that were “nearly equal to that of men”.